KXTE: Alternative rock era

 On September 14, 2020, KXTE rebranded as Alt 107.5 as part of a nationwide expansion of networked programming and the Alt brand across Entercom's alternative stations.
-As part of this, KXTE program director and afternoon host Ross Mahoney was let go, while "Dave & Mahoney" remained in mornings and would be syndicated to San Diego sister station KBZT.
-In addition, KXTE would add KROQ Los Angeles host Nicole Alvarez for middays, KRBZ Kansas City's "Church of Lazlo" for afternoons, and WNYL New York's Kevan Kenney and Bryce Segall for nights and overnights, respectively.
-By mid-2022, the station had dropped most of the out of market programming and was being programmed locally again.
+As part of this, KXTE program director and afternoon host Ross Mahoney was let go, while Dave & Mahoney remained in mornings and would be syndicated to San Diego sister station KBZT.
+In addition, KXTE added Nicole Alvarez from KROQ-FM in Los Angeles for middays, Church of Lazlo from KRBZ in Kansas City for afternoons, and Kevan Kenney and Bryce Segall from WNYL in New York City for nights and overnights, respectively.
+Entercom renamed itself Audacy, Inc. in 2021.